In Depth Baby Product Reviews Led by a Pediatrician

 One and Done

-Some products offer a “one and done” solution that can provide sound, video, and movement monitoring in one purchase or add-on capabilities.
+Some products offer a “one and done” solution that can provide sound, video, and movement monitoring (or vital tracking) in one purchase or add-on capabilities.
 Mostly, these products tend to be like most “jack of all trades” solutions where they can perform all abilities but don't do any particularly well.
 While we understand the desire to make a single purchase, we advise you to proceed with caution and be willing to accept some subpar capabilities.
-Our tests found that video monitors typically provide terrible sound quality, and many movement monitors have terrible video quality if they offer it.
-While some video monitors have movement features that create more false alarms than you'd want.
+Our tests found that video monitors sometimes provide terrible sound quality, and many movement monitors have terrible video quality if they offer it.
+While some video monitors have movement features that create more false alarms than you'd want or track vitals in a way that might not be so accurate.
 We recommend buying any product from a retailer with an easy and free return policy if your “one and done” dream isn't up to snuff.
 See more below.
-Our favorite one-and-done solution is the Nanit Pro; while not perfect, it is a high-quality option that performs well in most tests.
+Our favorite one-and-done solution is the Owlet Dream Duo 2; while not perfect, it is a high-quality option that performs well in most tests.
+Our prior favorite was the Nanit Pro, but it struggled this go for video quality compared to newcomers.

 Type of Monitors